Zymbit-Docs/docs/content/tutorials/perimeter-detect/hsm4/index.md

 ![HSM Perimeter Connector](../HSM-PD-connector.jpeg)

 (For high volume applications, different connector types are available.
 [Contact Zymbit](https://www.zymbit.com/contact-us/) for more details.)

+If you are incorporating the HSM4 directly into you motherboard, see [Engineering Note 20221011 HSM4/HSM6 - Using Perimeter Detect](../../../reference/engineering-notes/Zymbit-Engineering-Note-20221011-HSM-Using-Perim-Detect.pdf)

 ### Electrical Circuit